pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 You can return to your own dashboard by clicking the main PythonAnywhere logo, or by selecting your username from the dropdown in the dark line at the top.
-Once you're on your dashboard, go back to your Bash console, or open a new one if necessary.
-Type `ls /home`, and you should see your own username, and your student's username.
+Once you're on your dashboard, go to the "Consoles" page, and start a new Bash console.
+In there, type `ls /home` -- you should see your own username, and your student's username.

     >>> # press ctrl-d if you're still in a Python prompt